Team766/OI-2015/README.md

 There will be a three position momentary toggle for slider calibration.

+A two position toggle switch will set elevator to brake or stop on loss of input.

 <strong>DO NOT EVER SET BOTH H-BRIDGE INPUTS HIGH: THIS WILL DESTROY THE H-BRIDGE AND COULD BLOW THE ARDUINO</strong>

 <strong>Intake arms:</strong>